ryrobes/rvbbit/backend/defs/fabric/clover-canvas/system.md

  :from      [[:kits :bb438]]
  :_last-run "04:02:07"}

- Queries and View can live inside the same block in Rabbit.
+ Queries&View can live inside the same block in Rabbit.
 The block also contains positional information for how the block will appear on the canvas.
-Here is an example Rabbit block with a view and a query.
+Here is an example Rabbit block with a view&a query.
 A Rabbit block is a map.

  {:name          "select-all-kits"
  :w             27